 Business Insider's Guide to Business Development

 All of the well-managed companies exhibit the same qualities.
 Unfortunately, this is less than 20% of the companies I work with.
 I will deal with the other 80% later in this article.
-The well-managed companies understand the only employees that can accomplish the mission of the company are the ones that create the products or perform the services of the company.
+Well-managed companies understand that only employees who can accomplish the company’s mission are the ones that create the products or perform the company’s services.
 Most companies are organized in a triangular formation with front-line employees at the bottom and C-level employees at the top.
 Successful companies understand the company’s full potential can only be achieved when the triangle is turned upside down and customers are added at the top (see illustration).
-Every manager must understand, in order for the company to accomplish its mission they must support the front-line employees and create policies that enable the company to understand why a customer wants a product or service and provide what the customer wants at a reasonable price, when they want it, where they want it or how they want it delivered by friendly, knowledgeable, well-trained staff.
+Every manager must understand, for the company to accomplish its mission, they must support the front-line employees and create policies that enable the company to understand why a customer wants a product or service and provide what the customer wants at a reasonable price, when they want it, where they want it or how they want it delivered by friendly, knowledgeable, well-trained staff.
 Any policy that makes it harder for frontline employees to do their job or alienates customers must be eliminated.

 They Understand Customer Service Is King

-Now you would think once evidence of this was brought to management’s attention they would make efforts to change, but the resistance to change seems to be so ingrained with most of these managers they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
-There has been a parade of business failures among iconic US companies that are a result of this failure to listen to customers and frontline managers.
-Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, just to name a few of the companies that have failed because of poor customer service.
+Now you would think once evidence of this was brought to management’s attention, they would make efforts to change, but the resistance to change seems to be so ingrained with most of these managers they will defend their policies and allow the company to go bankrupt before admitting they’re wrong.
+There has been a parade of business failures among iconic US companies resulting from this failure to listen to customers and frontline managers.
+Blockbuster, Toys “R” Us, Borders, Kodak, Sears, Circuit City, and Payless Shoes, to name a few of the companies that have failed because of poor customer service.
 All of these companies failed while senior management sat around and refused to adapt to changing customer demands.

 Well-Managed Companies have a Sales and Operations Plan